John Filipec: Administrator of Olomouc

 After the death of bishop Protasius of Olomouc in 1482, the cathedral chapter could not agree on the election of a successor.
 Normally King Matthias, as ruler of Moravia, would appoint the candidate proposed by the chapter.
 In the absence of a bishop, the diocese was administered by the canon (priest)s Johann Pauswangel, Alex von Iglau and Heinrich von Zwole.
 In 1484, the chapel elected, at the request of the King, John as a permanent administrator.

 As administrator, John introduced economic measures to counter the destruction brought about by the Hussite Wars.
 He improved the administration, and repaid the mortgages on several properties and the episcopal town of Mohelnice.
 He restored the Cathedral of Olomouc and other episcopal buildings and expanded the castles at Vyškov and Mírov.
 He promoted humanism in Moravia by founding a printing company in Brno, which published important humanistic works.

 John was accused of advocacy for the utraquist case and Pope Innocent VIII ordered an investigation by the papal nuncio in Buda.
 John was relieved of his duties as administrator of Olomouc and Bishop János Vitéz of Sirmium (a nephew of Archbishop János Vitéz of Esztergom) was appointed as the new administrator.
 However, János Vitéz never travelled to Olomouc to take possession of his new diocese.
 On 26 August 1488, John requested permission to resign as administrator and enter a monastery.
 The pope gave his permission on 3 June 1489 and appointed Ardicino della Porta as the new administrator.
 However, King Matthias rejected the request and Ardicino never went to Olomouc.
 King Matthias died and was succeeded by King Vladislaus II, who gave John on 21 September 1490 permission to resign, on the condition that he would continue to act as royal advisor and diplomat.

 In 1491, John founded a Franciscan monastery in Uherské Hradiště.
 In 1492, he founded another one in Jawor in Silesia.
 In the same year, he initiated the move of the Augustinian All Saints' monastery from Lanškroun to Olomouc.

-Franciscan monk
+Franciscan friar

-In 1493, John brought his financial affairs in order and on 20 May 1492, he joined the Franciscan Order in Olomouc.
+In 1493, John brought his financial affairs in order and on 20 May 1492, he joined the Order of Friars Minor in Olomouc.
 He took his vows on 10 June in Wrocław.
 From 1492 to 1500, he lived in the monastery of Jawor.
 He then moved to Olomouc and finally to Uherské Hradiště.
-Even as a monk, he acted as a royal advisor until his death.
+Even as a friar, he acted as a royal advisor until his death.
 In 1494, he took part in the negotiations with the utraquists in Prague about the reinstatement of the Catholic church.
 In 1508, he negotiated the resolution of a conflict between the Bohemian estates.
 He died in Uherské Hradiště.